RegionX-Labs/Coretime-Mock/README.md

 If we only want to test functionality that is not related to any of the contracts, we can simply run the minimal_network.toml zombienet script:

 ```
-# This will only run the Rococo relay chain and the Coretime chain
+# This script compiles all the necessary binaries for running a Rococo relay chain,
+# Coretime chain.
 ./scripts/minimal_init.sh

-./zombienet-linux -p native spawn ./zombienet/minimal_network.toml
+# Runs the zombienet network:
+npm run zombienet
 ```

 In case we want to run the full local network, which will allow us to test the contracts as well, the following commands need to be run instead:

 ```
+# This script compiles all the necessary binaries for running a Rococo relay chain,
+# Coretime chain, and a smart contract chain.
 ./scripts/full_init.sh

 ./zombienet-linux -p native spawn ./zombienet/full_network.toml
+# Runs the full zombienet network:
+npm run zombienet:full
 ```

 ### Getting started with Chopsticks